grafana/beyla/docs/sources/network/quickstart.md

               value: "/config/beyla-config.yml"
 ```

-Please notice the following requirements from the previous deployment:
+Note the following requirements for this deployment configuration:

+- The container image uses the latest under-development `grafana/beyla:main` image.
-* Beyla needs to run as a DaemonSet, as it is required one and only one Beyla instance per node.
+- Beyla needs to run as a DaemonSet, as it is requires only one Beyla instance per node
-* To allow Beyla decorating the network metrics with Kubernetes metadata,
-  we had to create a `ClusterRole` and `ClusterRoleBinding` with _list_ and _watch_ permissions
-  for ReplicaSets, Pods, Services and Nodes.
-* To be able to listen to any packet in the host, Beyla requires the `hostNetwork: true` permission
+- To listen to network packets on the host, Beyla requires the `hostNetwork: true` permission
-  to be granted.
-* The container image does not point to any release version but for the latest, under-development
-  `grafana/beyla:main` image.
+- To decorate the network metrics with Kubernetes metadata, create a `ClusterRole` and `ClusterRoleBinding` with `list` and `watch` permissions for ReplicaSets, Pods, Services and Nodes

-The previous YAML does not provide any endpoint for exporting the metrics.
-Instead, the `print_traces: true`
+The configuration does not set an endpoint to export metrics.
+Instead, the `print_traces: true` option outputs the captured network flows to standard output.
-configuration option would print information in Beyla's standard output about the captured network flows:
-groups of network packets between two endpoints.

-After deploying the previous YAML, you can use `kubectl logs` to see each network flow in entries like
+Once deployed, use `kubectl logs` to see network flow entries, for example:
-the following:

 ```
 network_flow: beyla.ip=172.18.0.2 iface= direction=255 src.address=10.244.0.4 dst.address=10.96.0.1